Llenar70/allye-doc/Bar Plot.md

 *   **X-axis**:
     *   Select the variable (categorical, string, time) to be used for the X-axis from the dropdown list.
 *   **Y-axis**:
-    *   Select the variable (numerical, time) to be used for the Y-axis from the dropdown list.
-If the aggregation method is "count", or if each instance on the X-axis is displayed as an individual bar without aggregation, the selection of a Y-axis variable is optional or unnecessary.
+    *   Select one or more variables (numerical, time) to be used for the Y-axis from the checkbox list.
 *   **Aggregations**:
     *   Select how the Y-axis variable should be aggregated to determine the height of the bars.
         *   `None`: No aggregation is performed, and each row of the data table (or up to `MAX_BARS`) is displayed as an individual bar (if a Y-axis variable is selected).